jasonchandler3245643/StatsProjectOne/Functional Pokemon Game/README.md

 ## Game Run Through
 1. The game verifies that each Player has a Pokemon in their opening hand. <br>
 2. Each player sets a Pokemon in their hand as active. <br>
-3. The user plays their turn by selecting their options. <br>
-4. The computer opponent plays their turn by perform each action once whenever possible. <br>
+3. The game loops the user's turn and the computer opponent's turn, checking the game's status after each. <br?

 ## Applications of Superclasses/Inheritance